pranabekka/pranabekka.github.io/content/static-site-build-tool.md

 in order to preview the links locally, otherwise it would take you to your production site.

+[^mini-ip]: miniserve displays a list of ips, but you could also find out by running
+`ifconfig | grep 192`.
+If you use `ifconfig` use the second ip starting with `192.168` and add `:8080` at the end. miniserve tends to use 8080, but you might need to change it if it says something else.

 You could even use [caddy][caddy] or some other server thing.
 There's actually plenty of them —